-Two protective actions commonly used in the event of a blast or chemical release are evacuation or to seek refuge in a shelter-in-place or safe haven.
-Time, size of the hazard, and location are just a few variables which can impact your ability to evacuate safely.
+Two protective actions commonly used in the event of a blast or chemical release are evacuation or seeking refuge in a shelter-in-place or safe haven.
+Time, size of the hazard, and location are just a few variables that can impact your ability to evacuate safely.
 When evacuation is not possible, these shelters provide a safe alternative and are an essential part of emergency management.

 Implementing prevention, response, and rescue measures are imperative in dangerous environments.
 However, there are several factors which can influence the effectiveness of emergency action;